shayshayunc/VDD-Up-to-8k-resolution/README.md

 1. Download the latest version from the [releases](https://github.com/ge9/IddSampleDriver/releases/latest) page, and extract the contents to a folder.
 2. Copy `option.txt` to `C:\IddSampleDriver\option.txt` before installing the driver **(important!)**.
-3. See the [guide](https://github.com/roshkins/IddSampleDriver/releases) in @roshkins repo for the rest of the installation steps.
+3. See the [guide](https://github.com/roshkins/IddSampleDriver/releases) in [roshkins repo](https://github.com/roshkins/IddSampleDriver) for the rest of the installation steps.

 ## Configuration
 Configure `C:\IddSampleDriver\option.txt` to set the number of monitors and resolutions.